ProsperousHeart/cheatsheets/Processes/ReqFile.md

 ProjectD~=1.2.3
 ```

-And they can et more complicated from there.
+And they can get more complicated from there.

 We'll just stick with some basics for now.